Ibrahim-Abdirashid/Figma-to-Code/README.md

 # Several Figma Landing Pages to HTML & CSS 🎨✨

-This project has some landing pages designed in Figma.
-I changed them into working HTML and CSS code.
+This project has some landing pages originally designed in Figma by others, which I converted into clean, responsive HTML and CSS code.
+Great practice for front-end development and converting designs into code.

 ## Project Structure 📁